-The program fee is $12,000 to participate in the Dietetic Internship (DI).
+The program fee, starting fall of 2024, is $13,000 to participate in the Dietetic Internship (DI).
 Additional expenses as outlined below are approximate and not included in the program fee.
 The intern is responsible for housing, transportation (and associated costs), and any other personal expenses incurred.

 Description | $ Amount |